Apartment 1303: Production

 Apartment 1303 was filmed in the Japanese Hamamatsu City, Shizuoka Prefecture.

 Release

 The film premiered on 7 February 2007, as part of the European Film Market in Germany.

 Remake

 The film was remade as an American/Canadian, English language co-production in late 2011/2012.
 It was set to be written, directed and co-produced by Swedish filmmaker Daniel Fridell, however the film was directed and co-written by Michael Taverna, who co-produced with Cindy Nelson-Mullen.
 Ken Ôishi was also credited as a writer.
 Mischa Barton, Rebecca De Mornay and Julianne Michelle were cast in the production's lead roles.
 It was released in December 2012 and across early 2013 internationally, with a release in the United States on 25 July 2013.
+Apartment 1303 3D was universally panned by critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 8% based on reviews from critics.